 There’s more to naming your art business than meets the eye.
 I GOT IT ALL WRONG.
-Now it’s too late.
 It turns out that art business names are more important than I thought.
-So, in hindsight, what should I have done?
+So, in hindsight, I know what I should’ve done when I named my website.

 Of course, it’s not always easy.
-Your name could be already taken or hard to spell.
+Your name could be taken or hard to spell.
 You’ll have to get creative but there are some key points to remember and they will affect how your site develops.
-I know that from bitter experience.
+I know that from bitter experience!

 Let me explain